Behavior Score Prediction in Resting-State Functional MRI by Deep State Space Modeling: Data Acquisition Processing

 \subsection{Preprocessing}

-First, the raw data is processed by converting it to the standard BIDS format \cite{bids} to be used in downstream software packages.
+Firstly, the raw data is processed by converting it to the standard BIDS format \cite{bids} for use in downstream software packages.
 Secondly, the application fmriprep \cite{fmriprep} handles most standard tasks such as N4 bias field correction, skull stripping, normalization to the MNI152 linear space provided by the TemplateFlow archive \cite{templateflow}, head-motion estimation, susceptibility distortion correction using fieldmaps, and z-score normalization of each voxel's timeseries data.

-Secondly, the CONN toolbox \cite{conn_toolbox} then applies a 6mm FWHM Gaussian smoothing kernel, detrending (quadratic), despiking (loess regression smoothing, piecewise cubic interpolation), nuisance regression (motion parameters by first derivative and quadratic modeling, cerebral spinal fluid and white components identified by PCA in masks), outlier scan removal, and bandpass filtering between 0.008-0.09Hz.

-Lastly, the BOLD data is parcellated into 264 regions of interest (ROIs) using the Power atlas \cite{power_atlas}, with 8 additional ROIs we manually included ourselves to augment the atlas since some areas of the amygdala and hippocampus may not be sufficiently covered; giving a total of 272 ROIs used in this project.
+Lastly, the BOLD data is parcellated into 264 regions of interest (ROIs) using the Power atlas \cite{power_atlas}, with 8 additional ROIs we manually included ourselves to augment the atlas, since some areas of the amygdala and hippocampus may not be sufficiently covered, giving a total of 272 ROIs used in this project.
 The MNI coordinates and labels for these additional ROIs are included in \tabref{tab:roi}.
-Please see \href{https://github.com/javiersc1/NeuroMamba}{github.com/javiersc1/NeuroMamba} for additional information regarding our specific fmriprep and CONN toolbox preprocessing pipeline.
+Please see \href{https://github.com/javiersc1/NeuroMamba}{github.com/javiersc1/NeuroMamba} for additional information regarding our specific preprocessing pipeline.